 Your child may have some mild pain and swelling around the eye.
 But the pain and swelling should go away after a few days.
 Your child should be able to do most of their usual activities in a day or two.
 Make sure that your child goes to all follow-up visits so the doctor can be sure that the surgery fixed the eye.

 This care sheet gives you a general idea about how long it will take for your child to recover.
 But each child recovers at a different pace.
 Follow the steps below to help your child get better as quickly as possible.

-Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
-It's also a good idea to know your test results and keep a list of the medicines your child takes.
+Follow-up care is a key part of your child's treatment and safety.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
+It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for any changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for any changes in your child's health, and be sure to contact your doctor or nurse advice line if:

 Current as of: October 12, 2022

-Adam Husney, MD - Family Medicine
+Medical Review:Adam Husney MD - Family Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.